Teachers at the school expect my child to do his or her best.

 If you would like to discuss a matter in more detail, you are able to email our teaching staff or call them after 3pm.
 Sometimes a quick email is all that is needed.
 However, if you require more time and would like to meet face to face, please email our educators and set up a meeting at a mutually convenient time.
 Some staff are able to meet before school, while others prefer after 3pm.
 Please note that our staff meeting and professional learning day is Wednesday and all staff are required to attend these at 3:15pm.

 Our educators are willing to hear from you and look forward to opportunities where we can work in partnership with you.
 If for some reason, you need further support after talking with your child’s educators, please make a time to meet with a member of the executive team.
-For preschool families, please contact Emma Davidson and for those children in K-2, please contact Nicky Smith.
+For preschool and kindergarten families, please contact Emma Davidson and for those children in years 1 & 2, please contact Nicky Smith.
 Should a concern still not be resolved you are able to meet with our principal, Lyndall Read.

 My child likes being at this school.